darrellsuggs/darrell.thoughts/_posts/2025-07-20-t0001-travel-logs-vacation-math.md

 daily life - since we leave a lot of **N's** at home.

 So, keep this in mind.
-Plan as much travel as you can, with family when possible and with just with your signficant other occasionally too.
+Plan as much travel as you can, with family when possible and with just your significant other occasionally too.
 Trust me, **N = 2** is a great place to spend some time.
 Because at the end of the day, it's not really the numbers that are important, but rather the weight of what we care about.

 <p align="center"> <img src="{{ site.baseurl }}/assets/images/t0001-01.png" width="300"> </p>